Sums of powers, and products of elements of the middle third Cantor set: Open intervals in the product of Cantor sets.

 \item The argument for the case where $(8/9)^{2}<x<(8/9)$ proceeds in the similar manner; instead of decreasing $c_{1}$ from the value $1$, we instead increase the value $a_{1}$ from $(8/9)$ to the right endpoint of the cut out interval where $x_{0}$ is located, where similar to the previous case, we define $x_{0}$ to be the number so that $x=x_{0}\cdot b_{1}\cdot c_{1}\cdot d_{1}$.
 The $\alpha$ factor of course remains the same as before, and then the argument from the previous case can thus be used here as well.

 \end{enumerate} \end{proof}

-As mentioned before, this set $[(8/9)^{3},(8/9)]$ can be expanded by similar other choices of the intervals and the starting values $a_{1},b_{1},c_{1},d_{1}$.
-In particular it should be clear that we should be able to find smaller and smaller open chunks whose right end points are arbitrarily close to the value of 1, by considering $\C \cap [\frac{3^{k}-1}{3^{k}},1]$, for $k\geq 3$.
-In these cases, the $\alpha$ factor only goes closer to 1, and the algorithm runs as before.
-However, if we were to consider $\C \cap [2/9,3/9]$, then the corresponding $\alpha$ factor becomes much smaller, and in that case we would require the product of more terms for the argument to work.
+As mentioned before, this set $[(8/9)^{3},(8/9)]$ can be easily expanded by similar other choices of initial values $a_{1},b_{1},c_{1},d_{1}$.
+In particular we can find smaller open intervals whose right end points are arbitrarily close to the value of 1, such as $\C \cap [\frac{3^{k}-1}{3^{k}},1]$, for $k\geq 3$.
+In these cases, the $\alpha$ factor only goes closer to 1, and the algorithm runs as before. \footnote{However, if we were to consider $\C \cap [2/9,3/9]$, then the corresponding $\alpha$ factor becomes much smaller, and in that case we would require the product of more terms for the argument to work.}

+As mentioned in the introduction, this is a construction that can be made to work for the corresponding question of products of different central Cantor sets, which was raised in the concluding section of \cite{Takahashi}.
+With a more intricate version of essentially the same argument used here, in a future manuscript we are considering products of different central Cantor sets, of the form $C_{\lambda_1}\cdot C_{\lambda_2}\dots C_{\lambda_k}$ for different integers $k$ and parameter sets $\{\lambda_1\dots \lambda_k \}$ to find open intervals.